 Since the iOS 16.2 update, AirDrop hasn’t been performing very well, and people have been complaining across Twitter.
 It reportedly gets stuck on waiting continuously. iOS 16 has seen countless serious bugs, like updates causing display damage and worse battery drain.

-Even on our iPhone 13 unit, the phone recognises the MacBook but refuses to send the file.
-Either that, or it gets stuck in a loading loop.
+Even on our iPhone 13 unit, the phone recognizes the MacBook but refuses to send the file.
+Either that or it gets stuck in a loading loop.
 This bug is very annoying and impacts the daily productivity of many people across the world.
 Devices sometimes refuse to show up, and an error message that says “AirDrop Failed” might come up.

 Many rely on AirDrop to transfer critical documents and important notes, and it’s understandably quite frustrating.
 This article lists ten methods to attempt to get AirDrop up and running on your iPhone again.

 10 Ways to Fix AirDrop Not Working on iPhone

 1: Check your AirDrop Settings